 Marriage & Family Therapy

 The Marriage and Family Therapy division provides high quality, low cost marital and family therapy services to the public and provides a training environment for master's degree students majoring in marriage and family therapy.
 Because the Marriage & Family Therapy division is a training facility, graduate students in marriage and family therapy conduct the therapy sessions.
 While conducting therapy, the therapists-in-training are under the direct supervision of clinical faculty members who are all licensed Marriage and Family Therapists.
-The center's facility allows for observation of sessions by clinical supervisors and videotaping sessions.
+The Sorenson Center’s technology allows for observation of sessions by clinical supervisors and recording of sessions.

 Therapy services are provided to address the following: